gathuap/gathuap/README.md

 - 👋 Hi, I’m @gathuap
-- 👀 I’m interested in ...
 - ..I'm a Web developer...always learning.
-- 📫 How to reach me ...
+- 📫 How to reach me ...paulgathua@hotmail.com

 <!---
 gathuap/gathuap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.